Skip to content

 // Add Redis connection

-To use EntityFrameworkCore for key storage, you need to add the JwtSetting entity class in MyDbContext:
+To use EntityFrameworkCore for key storage, add the JwtSetting entity to your MyDbContext:

 public class MyDbContext : DbContext, IJwtSettingDbContext